moorecarriagerides/hello-world/README.md

 how to create a repository

 Howdy!
-This is an example for on making a committ.
+This is an example on making a committ.